topolvm/topolvm/docs/rancher.md

 gcloud compute ssh --zone ${ZONE} rancher -- "sudo docker run -d --restart=unless-stopped -p 80:80 -p 443:443 rancher/rancher:v2.3.4"
 ```

-Go to the external IP address of `rancher` which appears on the GCP dashboard with your favorite browser.
+Go to the external IP address of `rancher` which appears on the GCE dashboard with your favorite browser.

 For simplicity, TLS certification is not prepared in this example.
 So, just allow insecure access and proceed next.

 ## 2. Deploy Kubernetes cluster

-### Create GCP instances for Master & Worker Nodes
+### Create GCE instances for Master & Worker Nodes

 Create `master`, `worker1` and `worker2`.
 `worker1` and `worker2` mounts SSD at `/dev/nvme0` to provision TopoLVM volumes.